 In Northern Ireland, a moving ceremony took place on the battlements of the Enniskillen Castle.
 At the break of dawn, a lone piper played the When The Battle’s O’er tune, a poignant retreat song.
 Thereafter The Last Post was played with the same bugle that the 36th Ulster Division used on its charge on the first day of the Battle of Somme.

-Leaders from more than 70 countries, to include U.S. President Donald Trump and Russian President Vladimir Putin, congregated in Paris to commemorate Veterans Day.
+Leaders from more than 70 countries, including U.S. President Donald Trump and Russian President Vladimir Putin, congregated in Paris to commemorate Veterans Day.
 Led by French President Emmanuel Macron, the luminaries marched to the Tomb of the Unknown Soldier, which is housed under the famous Arc de Triomphe, and paid their respects.

 In a separate ceremony, German Chancellor Angela Merkel and French President Emmanuel Macron unveiled a plaque that signifies the eternal reconciliation between Europe’s two pillars of power.